COASTAL TRAILS NETWORK:

 To start from the *Rabbit Road parking lot [3 Trail Hub] Amesbury/Salisbury border [Eastern End]; From I-495 take exit 55 to Route 110 east.
 From I-95 take exit 58 to Route 110 east.
 Take your first left on Rabbit Rd.
 Parking lot on right just before the trail crosses road.

 Note; To explore the very scenic downtown Amesbury, I have highlighted a 0.5 mile Downtown Amesbury Loop Route; Head right up Water St and cross Elm St. Head left to downtown Amesbury traveling around the Main Street traffic circle and up to the brick promenade with green benches.
 From here you can admire all the old brick mill buildings dating back to the 1800's along the brick lined sidewalks.
 There are a lot of places to get a bite or a drink.
 The building in back of the benches has a plaque reading "Counting house of the textile mills; 1870".
 Travel through the brick archway in this building and you'll come to a complex of old mill buildings.
 Follow the brick lined path past an amphitheater and past a small park next to the dammed Powwow River.
 At the end of the mill complex take a left on Pond St, cross over the river and head left along a paved path, This takes you alongside the river as it travels through the mill complex.
 An arched bridge crosses over the dam to the small park.
 Keep following the path along the raging river and you'll come to another bridge over the river.
 A small waterfall is here.
 This bridge brings you back to the amphitheater where you can head back through the archway to Main St. If you cross over Main St to a black chain-link fence you can see where the river emerges from under the street.
-Head left back to Water St and the Water Street parking lot/ garage to complete your Loop.
+Head left back to Water St and the Water Street parking lot/ garage to complete your 0.5 mile Loop.

-Note; Currently, as of 2023, a short gap east exists here.
+Note; Currently, as of 2025, a short Gap exists here.
+Designs are underway in 2024.

-Head left on-road behind the Carriagetown Marketplace, then left out of the Marketplace to Elm St. Turn right on-road.
-You'll soon pick up the paved Amesbury Riverwalk on your left at 1.9 miles.
+Turn right, South and follow the BIKE LANE along Elm St. You'll quickly pick up the paved Amesbury Riverwalk on your left at 1.9 miles.
 The trail then travels out to route 110 and heads left.
-It then turns left alongside an exit ramp where it returns to the old rail bed heading east.
-You travel underneath I-95 through two tunnels out to Rabbit Rd after 2.4 miles.
-Across this road is the start of the Ghost Trail and the Rabbit Road parking lot [3 Trail Hub].
-See Below.
-Right a paved trail follows Rabbit Rd to Route 110 and the start of the Garrison Trail.
+It then turns left alongside an exit ramp where it returns to the old rail bed heading East.
+You travel underneath I-95 through two tunnels out to Rabbit Rd after 2.4 miles

 Garrison Trail/Gloria Braunhardt Bike Path: